brendan-duncan/archive/README.md

 *Encoders*:
 None yet.
 Adding Encoders is on my TODO.

-Sample usage extract the contents of a Zip file:
+Sample: Extract the contents of a Zip file.

     import 'dart:io' as Io;
     import 'package:archive/archive.dart';